flesler/idonethis-form/README.md

 ## Querystring parameters

-### team
+### teams

 You must specify the team to which the done should belong to.

-You can specify more than one team, separated by comma.
-You will get a list radio buttons to pick the team to which each done belongs.
+You can specify more than one team separated by comma.
+In that case you'll get a list to pick the team to which each done belongs.

 ### token